g12bftd/Kaggle-Based-Projects/README.md

 ## CatBoost: Kaggle Amazon Employee Challenge

 Given real life Amazon Employee data from 2010 and 2011 (source: Kaggle), we aim to use a CatBoost Classifier to determine whether an employee should be granted access to resources.

+## Human Resources: Employee Attrition

+Given data on employees in a company, we will use machine learning to predict which employees are most likely to leave the company.
+We aim to use logistic regression, random forest classifier, and a deep learning model to predict whether a company will leave the company.